Email FacebookTwitterMenu burgerClose thin

 The Tuition and Fees Deduction

 The deduction for tuition and fees expired on December 31, 2020.
-However, taxpayers who paid qualified tuition and fees in 2018, 2019 and 2020 could claim a maximum deduction of $4,000.
-The loss of this deduction highlights how useful a 529 college savings plan can be for saving money on college expenses.
+However, taxpayers who paid qualified tuition and fees in 2018, 2019 and 2020 were eligible to claim a maximum deduction of $4,000.
+The loss of this deduction underscored how valuable a 529 college savings plan could be for reducing future college expenses.

-You could get this tax break if you covered the cost of those qualified education expenses for a college student such as yourself, one of your dependents (as long as no one else claims the dependent on their taxes) or your spouse.
-Qualified education expenses include tuition and other fees that students are obligated to pay in order to attend a particular institution.
-But you can’t deduct expenses that you paid for with a scholarship or another tax-free award.
+Taxpayers could receive this tax break if they covered the cost of qualified education expenses for a college student, one of their dependents (as long as no one else claimed the dependent on their taxes), or their spouse.
+Qualified education expenses included tuition and other required fees that students had to pay to attend a particular institution.
+However, expenses paid with a scholarship or another tax-free award were not deductible.

 Bottom Line

-The deduction for college tuition and fees became no longer available as of December 31, 2020.
+The deduction for college tuition and fees has not been available since Dec.
+31, 2020.
 However, you can still help yourself with college expenses through other deductions, such as the American Opportunity Tax Credit and the Lifetime Learning Credit.
 College graduates can also deduct the interest that they pay on student loans.
 The interest deduction does not require you to itemize your taxes.
 Beyond these credits, it’s very useful to have a 529 college savings plan to help decrease your out-of-pocket costs.

 Tax Tips for College Students